ardos-os/.github/profile/README.md

 ## 🧭 The Vision

 Hyprside is not “yet another Linux distribution.”
-It’s a **new platform** built to redefine how we experience the desktop.
+It’s a **new platform** built to redefine how we experience the desktop, having the userspace almost completely written from scratch.

 Our goal is to deliver: